 Lower back and neck pain impacts people of all ages.
 There are many ways to treat different types of discomfort, and interventional medicine may be the right path to pain relief for some.
 But how does it work?

 “With interventional pain medicine, treating back and neck pain begins with a conservative approach prior to considering surgery.
-I work closely with each patient to develop a plan that is unique and sustainable,” said Dr. Krishna Shah, an interventional pain medicine physician at Baylor College of Medicine.
+I work closely with each patient to develop a plan that is unique and sustainable,” said Dr. Krishna Shah, an interventional pain medicine physician at Baylor Medicine.
 “Conservative treatment options include physical therapy, medications and injections.
 If patients do not respond to conservative therapy, they are referred for a surgical evaluation by one of our spine surgeons.”

 During the initial visit, the physician and patient thoroughly discuss the history of the pain condition, and a physical exam is performed.
 The physician typically tries to find the source of pain with diagnostic imaging, either through an X-ray or MRI to look for structural abnormalities.